AlexGorelik/datasciencecoursera/README.md

 # datasciencecoursera
-## A repo for The Data Scientist’s Toolbox class
+## A repo for the Data Scientist track on Coursera